chimanaco/grunt-template-three.js/README.md

 grunt-template-three.js
 =======================

-template sets for a three.js sketch to build with grunt
+grunt template for a three.js sketch with jade

 Getting started
 -----